maniospas/pyfop/README.md

 # :brain: About
 `pyfop` is a package that introduces the concept of forward-oriented programming in Python.
-This aims to simplify component-based development by sharing parameters across multiple components.
+This aims to simplify development by sharing parameters across multiple components and defining those after main business logic definition.

-Contrary to typical programming paradigms, static annotations are used to mark variables as aspects spanning multiple components whose values are automatically retrieved, initialized and exchanged.

 # :fire: Features
-* Simplified code that considers only main data flows.
+* Simplified code that focuses on business logic.
 * Value sharing between arguments.
 * Non-intrusive API (minimal changes to source code).
 * Priority-based conflict resolution.
 * Scoped method modification.
+* Cached optimization.

 # :zap: Quickstart
 Overall, there are three steps to using the library: